HedgehogDevelopment/HedgehogDevelopment.github.io/razl/index-v4.markdown

 ## What is Razl?

 Razl is a database comparison tool for the Sitecore CMS.
 It allows a developer to compare two different Sitecore databases and see the differences in each.
 A developer can then migrate changes from one database to the other.
+Test

 ![](/Images/Razl/RazlLogo.PNG)